asish012/last_week_in_podcast/docs/Pitch Newsletter.md

 I can't wait to share my insights and keep you updated on all the latest and greatest in the world of podcasts.

 Take care!

+# Version 1: for friends promoting the newsletter
+A friend of mine just launched a free newsletter for podcast lovers that will help you stay up-to-date with all your favorite shows.

+A friend of mine just launched a free newsletter for podcast lovers, that will provide you a quick and comprehensive summary of the latest podcast episodes, saving you hours of listening time.
+If you or someone you know would benefit from this newsletter, I'd love for you to join us!
+Simply follow the link to check it out: [Last Week in Podcast](https://lastweekinpodcast.beehiiv.com/).

+# Version 2: for friends promoting the newsletter
+Do you enjoy podcasts but struggle to keep up with all the latest episodes of your favorite podcasts?
+If so, my friend's new newsletter "Last Week in Podcast" is perfect for you.
+This free newsletter provides a concise yet comprehensive summary of the latest podcast episodes each week, saving you time and ensuring you never miss out on the latest and greatest shows.
+If you or someone you know would benefit from "Last Week in Podcast," simply follow the link [Last Week in Podcast](https://lastweekinpodcast.beehiiv.com/) to check it out and subscribe.
+It's that easy!